 The Seventh Generation Principle is an Indigenous Concept, to think of the 7th generation coming after you in your words, work and actions, and to remember the seventh generation who came before you.

-Maori, the indigenous people of New Zealand have similar concepts in reciting whakapapa or the genealogy of all things and is central to all Maori institutions, connecting people to the past, present and future and the non-human world.
+Maori, the indigenous people of New Zealand have similar concepts to the seventh generation principle, in reciting whakapapa or the genealogy of all things and is central to all Maori institutions, connecting people to the past, present and future and the non-human world.
 So as the American Indians believe, all things are connected, air, water, land, and animals.

 Native Americans never took a stance; we’ve always respected the earth.
 Anytime we do something that will affect nature, we ask ourselves, how will this affect seven generations?
 The earth is our mother, the sky is our father, and everything in between is our brothers and sisters.
 Everybody deserves respect and the right to be listened to.Dale Carson